Stuycs-K/finalproject-09-chen-stacey-liu-sophie-calungsod-r/PRESENTATION.md

 - ASCII value 32 represents a space
 - ASCII value 9 represents a tab
 - ASCII value 10 represents *line feed*, or a new line.

+Our interpreter is ran with one command in the terminal: make whitespace.
+The option added determines the outcome:

+Printing the whitespace in plain text:
+>make whitespace ARGS="-p'

+Executing the whitespace command:
+>make whitespace ARGS="-r' // i dont remember ???????

 Once we reviewed a few color-coded examples of Whitespace code, we dove into understanding Instruction Modification Parameters, or IMP.
 IMP is not a commonly used term, but it is used in documentation written for Whitespace (although official, original documentation has been unpublished since its creation).
 IMP refers to the beginning of a command, used to designate its purpose when interpreting code.
 For Whitespace, there are five different IMPs for five different categories of commands: Input/Output, stack manipulation, arithmetic, flow control, and heap access.